 - The Faculty Development Division is responsible for: the Transdisciplinary Research Academy; transdisciplinary scholarship initiatives; faculty professional development; internal and external faculty excellence awards; individual proposal development; the Research Development Team activity and limited submissions administration.

-- The Research Integrity Division supports Texas Tech’s research compliance program in all research and teaching laboratories and studios as well as responsible conduct of research and research ethics.
+- The Office of Responsible Research supports Texas Tech’s research compliance program in all research and teaching laboratories and studios as well as responsible conduct of research and research ethics.
 There are six faculty-led responsible research committees and other areas: Animal Care Services and the Institutional Animal Care and Use Committee (IACUC); the Human Research Protection Program and the Institutional Review Board (IRB); the Institutional Laboratory Safety Committee (ILSC); Radiation/Laser Safety Committee (RLSC), the Institutional Biosafety Committee (IBC); and the Investigator Financial Disclosure Committee (IFDC).
 The Department of Environmental Health and Safety also reports to this division.

 - The Research Development Team helps faculty members develop large research grants.
 The Research Development Team (RDT) works primarily with multi-disciplinary or multi-institutional teams applying for large awards.